xinlin-z/smally/README.md

 # smally

-Compress JPG losslessly in batch mode and more...
+Compress JPG & PNG losslessly in batch mode and more...

 The requirements for **smally** is mainly from the picture management and optimization of website.
-The core appeal for website are faster and faster, and the core appeal for picture are smaller and smaller, and use JPGs as much as possible for my own opinion.
+The core demand for website are faster and faster, and the core demand for picture are smaller and smaller, and use JPGs as much as possible for my own opinion.

 Smally is highlighted by compressing JPGs losslessly in batch mode, while